valoryteam/valory/README.md

 node "API ENTRYPOINT"
 ```

-By default, this will also host a documentation site at the site root
+By default, this will also host a [ReDoc](https://www.npmjs.com/package/redoc) powered documentation site at the site root.

 ##Adaptors